-Microsoft Azure provides many different options to approach networking, starting from Azure VPN, ExpressRoute, Azure Route Server, NVAs, to name a few.
+Microsoft Azure provides many options to approach networking, starting from Azure VPN, ExpressRoute, Azure Route Server, NVAs, and others.
 These are more likely to be implemented in the IaaS world.
 But, when it comes to PaaS, there are two services or solutions which could help us limit the access to certain resources, the

 Service Endpoints and

-Private Links.
-Today’s focus will be on these two services, and their key differences.
+Today’s focus will be on these two services and their key differences.

-Service Endpoints allows direct and secure connectivity between resources in our VNETs and an Azure PaaS resource by using the Azure backbone network.
+Service Endpoints allow direct and secure connectivity between resources in our VNETs and an Azure PaaS resource by using the Azure backbone network.

 Even though the traffic leaves the VNET and hits the publicly available PaaS endpoint, we don’t need to have a public IP on the VNET side, since the PaaS resource works with the VNET’s private IPs.

 Once we enable the Service Endpoint for a specific VNET, or subnet, as a next step, we should restrict the access to the PaaS resource from these VNETs or subnets, which means it removes the complexity of keeping up-to-date IP whitelist.

 As of October 2021, Service Endpoints currently supports the following Azure services:

 Azure Storage, all managed Azure Database services including CosmosDB, Azure Synapse Analytics, the Key Vault, Azure Service Bus, Event Hubs, App Services, Azure Cognitive Services, Data Lake Store Gen 1, and lately the ACR being in public preview.